Federal Pell Grant

 Federal Supplemental Education Opportunity Grant (SEOG)

-This grant provides need-based grants to help low-income undergraduate students with exceptional need.
-Funding is limited and priority must be given to Federal Pell Grant recipients with the lowest expected family contributions (EFC).
+This grant provides need-based aid to help low-income undergraduate students with exceptional need.
+Funding is limited and priority is given to Federal Pell Grant recipients with the lowest expected family contributions (EFC).
 Apply using the Free Application for Federal Student Aid (FAFSA).
-Students receiving SEOG are allowed up to $1000 for the 2016-2017 school year as funds are available.
+Students receiving SEOG are allowed up to $1000 for the academic year as funds are available.

 Oklahoma Tuition Aid Grant (OTAG)

-This grant is a need-based grant program for Oklahoma residents who attend an eligible college, university or career technology center in Oklahoma.
-Apply using the Free Application for Federal Student Aid (FAFSA) by December 1, 2016 in order to be eligible for the 18-19 academic year and by January 15, 2019 to be eligible for the 19-20 academic year.
+This grant is a need-based grant program for Oklahoma residents who attend an eligible college, university, or career technology center in Oklahoma.
+Apply using the Free Application for Federal Student Aid (FAFSA) by January 15, 2018 to be eligible for the 18-19 academic year and by January 15, 2019 to be eligible for the 19-20 academic year.
 Awards are approved for full-time or part-time undergraduate students.
-For 2017-2018 academic year, CASC OTAG amounts are $100 per year for both part-time enrollment (6-11 hours) and full-time enrollment (12 hours or more).
 This grant is funded by the Oklahoma State Regents.